I love the written word, and the ability to catch an idea, moment, or experience, and share it with others. I write on a range of topics.

 Head for the Woods

-During summer, Zlatni Rat bears all to the Mediterranean sun.
+During summer, Zlatni Rat bares all to the Mediterranean sun.
 The shady pinewoods offer respite and another side to beach life.
 Under the cool shelter of the trees, there is just as much going on as on the beach itself.
-You will find people buying ice-cream and drinks at the laid-back cafe as music plays; a small children's playground and a basic canteen-style outdoors restaurant with great lunches at bargain prices.
+You will find people buying ice cream and drinks at the laid-back cafe as music plays; a small children's playground and a basic canteen-style outdoors restaurant with great lunches at bargain prices.
 Zlatni Rat is happily lazy.
 There is no need to rush - here, stress is redundant.
 Spend a couple of peaceful hours, or while away the entire day and head back when the sun sets like a golden furnace, bleeding onto the horizon.

 Nestled before the Bolska Kruna mountain range, Bol is both pretty and quaint.
 It is an ancient seaport dating back many centuries, and its harbour is choc-a-bloc with boats of all kinds.
 Little fishing boats and luxury motor boats are moored at dusk and the water shimmers under the evening lights.
 At night Bol is stunning.
 The illuminated quayside is abundant with low key bars and restaurants from which you can look out over the water whilst relaxing over a meal or a drink.